man-su-97/weekday-assignment/README.md

 ## Demo:

-Experience our platform's functionality firsthand by visiting [Demo] [Screenshot from 2024-05-07 00-33-37]
+Experience our platform's functionality firsthand by visiting [https://job-portal-nu-jade.vercel.app/] [Screenshot from 2024-05-07 00-33-37]

 Thank you for considering our Candidate Application Platform!